ayeshag7/FinPersona/README.md

 pip install -e .[dev]
 ```

-3. Configure API Key
-Create a .env file in the root directory:
+3. Configure API Key by creating a .env file in the root directory:
 ```
 echo "GOOGLE_API_KEY=your_actual_key_here" > .env
 ```